Conanbranch/ai4code-transformer-baseline/README.md

 - Try MSE instead of BCE
 - Try adding end of sentence token [EOS]
 - Do I need to reset the pooler?
+- Do any of the parents cross over?